varabyte/kotter/README.md

 currently exist in Kotter.
 It has a few other opinionated components, such as an animated progress bar and an input prompter that requires the answer be one of a few choices.

 If you are mostly rendering output text, Mordant may honestly result in more streamlined code.
+It also handles falling back better if you run it inside a terminal that does not support interactive mode.
+(Kotter will open a virtual terminal if it can, or crash if it can't).

 You may still prefer using Kotter for cases where you plan to have a lot of interactive elements, such as several animations running side by side in parallel, or if you want keypress handling, or if you want to want the ability to